 The effect of the resonator non-negligible for Rs>10 GΩ/m

+Nasrin: Combination of Q=1000 and RV>10 GΩ/m is not realistic.
+For this value of Rv, Q should be much higher.

 From analytical considerations (cancellation of coupled-bunch spectrum lines):